 I have over a decade of experience providing skilled and aggressive representation to individuals facing charges for the manufacture, delivery or the possession with intent to deliver or manufacture a controlled substance in Bucks County, Montgomery County and the surrounding counties.
 Contact me at (215) 752-5282 for a free initial consultation or fill out the confidential contact form for an immediate response.
 Appointments are available after business hours and on weekends.

 I will thoroughly investigate the facts and circumstances of your case to develop the most effective available defense against the charges.
-I will often retain an independent private investigator to conduct witness interviews and acquire other evidence supporting the defense of the case.
-Some of the common defenses against charges for manufacturing, delivering or possessing with intent to deliver or manufacture a controlled substance include:
+I will often retain an independent private investigator to conduct witness interviews and acquire other evidence supporting the case’s defense theory.
+Some of the common defenses against drug manufacturing charges, delivery of drugs, or possessing with intent to deliver or manufacture a controlled substance include:

 - The drugs were for personal use and not delivery or manufacture

 - The police confiscated evidence as a result of an illegal search and seizure